 4. Collect Online Registrations

 Whether attendees are paying for tickets or it is free to attend, you’ll want to have a clear event registration process.
-Think through any important information that you need to collect from attendees.
+First step would be to think through any important information that you need to collect from attendees.
+There are a number of quality platforms that can help facilitate event registration for nonprofit organizations.
 Sometimes a simple quick RSVP process with name and email may be all you need.
 Other events may require more information such as meal preferences, dietary restrictions, or t-shirt sizes.
 As registrations roll in, keep an eye out for major sponsors who will be attending so you can be prepared to go above and beyond to show appreciation to your organization’s biggest supporters.

 5. Have Prepared Volunteers